Header Architecture for Vector Proximity: Structuring Content for the AI Era

 - Text: Latency is minimized by optimizing the hardware-software handshake…

 The header acts as a strong anchor.
-The vector for this chunk is tightly clustered around “Latency” and “Silicon.”
+The vector for this chunk clusters tightly around "latency" and "silicon."
 When a user asks about this topic, the mathematical distance is near zero.
-Retrieval is guaranteed.
+Retrieval is locked in.

 To future-proof your documentation and blog content for AI search: